 Type 32 – Palace

 A palace is a large and impressive building, a royal residence, or the home of a head of state or some other high-ranking dignitary.

 The word is derived from the Latin name Palatium, for Palatine Hill in Rome, which housed the Imperial residences.

 The only palaces in the United States are those of the Hawaiian Royal Family and those of the royal governors while the United States was under the British Empire’s rule.

 Type 33 – Ranch-Style

 A ranch-style home is a single-story home with a larger, rectangular footprint as compared to a bungalow.

-Ranchers grew in popularity in the 1950s as huge tracts of land were turned into suburbs with larger plots than the typical urban plots.
+Ranchers grew in popularity in the 1950s as vast land tracts were turned into suburbs with larger plots than the typical urban properties.